Give Yourself a Present This Year: Clutter-Free Kids’ Gifts

 Is there something your kid has always been interested in, but never got the chance to really explore?
 Sign them up for a session of classes where they learn a new skill, and you are giving them the gift that keeps on giving.
 Maybe it’s learning a new musical instrument at Philly Music Lessons or letting their start shine bright at Music Theatre Philly.
 Maybe it’s woodworking at Philadelphia Woodworks or sewing at Butcher’s Sew Shop.
 Whatever they’re curious about, this gift could be something that begins a lifelong passion and instills a sense of confidence and self-reliance in your child.

 Maybe a membership or a full class session is a little too much commitment for your kid’s schedule, but classes you can drop into whenever you have time might be perfect.
 Lots of children’s programming has punch cards that allow you to do just that.
-For your littlest ones, try Baby Wordplay storyplays or music classes with Rhythm Babies, Music Monkey Jungle, or Songbird Music.
+For your littlest ones, try Baby Wordplay storyplays or music classes with Rhythm Babies or Music Monkey Jungle.
 And kids at all age levels will enjoy getting some extra energy out with an Open Gym pass at InMovement.

 Instead of making clutter, buy tickets for an experience that will make memories.
-Check out our guide for the best holiday performances in Philly this season and reserve your tickets now!
 Disney on Ice will dazzle the littles, or maybe they prefer a day at the ballet with The Nutcracker.
-You could also buy season ticket packages for a local theater that has children’s programming (Walnut Street Theatre and Arden Theatre Company both have kids’ subscription programs) or for your kid’s favorite Philly sports team (Flyers’ “Santa Sacks” come with a Gritty ornament this year).
+You could also buy season ticket packages for a local theater that has children’s programming (Walnut Street Theatre and Arden Theatre Company both have kids’ subscription programs) or for your kid’s favorite Philly sports team (Flyers’ “Santa Sacks” come with a Gritty ornament).

 Plan a special day just for your kid.
 Maybe that means a one-on-one spa day with a fancy tea afterwards.
 Or maybe it means a train-themed day trip to Strasburg Rail Road, or a history-filled day around Old City.
 The possibilities are endless and completely depend on your kid’s interests, and having memorable quality time where it’s all about them will be way better than a toy they’ll stop playing with by the new year.